yiisoft/docs/guide/en/databases/db-migrations.md

 ...
 ```

-Not test if it works:
+Now test if it works:

 ```shell
 ./yii list migrate
 ```